-In 2014 I collaborated as a Lead Designer with Oxford University Press to the iOS app Say it, an app that shows you how to improve your English pronunciation with personalized audio-visual feedback - includes 30,000 model recordings from Oxford University Press.
+In 2014 I collaborated as a Lead Designer with Oxford University Press to the iOS app Say it, an app that teaches how to improve English pronunciation with personalized audio-visual feedback - includes 30,000 model recordings from Oxford University Press.

 Everything started by participating in the UX research.
 Working closely with the Developer and the Educational Lead I structured the wireframe of the app.
-After that, I come up with the UX design that was put in place by the developer.
 Then I created the logo and brand identity.
+Following the style of the new brand, I came up with the UI that was put in place by the developer.

 In 2018 the app was featured in the Chinese iOS app store in the education section.